omarcino/Internet-Connectivity-Data-Analysis/README.md

     # A heavy test every two minutes
     */2 * * * * /path-to-speedtest-script/speedtest.sh

-## Analyze Data with Python, Pandas and Jupiter Notebook

-### Install Anacondas on your system

-A list of good resources will be provied in this section to install Anacondas

-- First link coming soon
-- Second link coming soon
-- n link coming soon

-###

 ## Setting Pandas and Jupiter notebook environment